Murtala Muhammed: Assassination

-He was succeeded by the Chief of Staff, Supreme HQ Olusegun Obasanjo, who completed his plan of an orderly transfer to civilian rule by handing power to Shehu Shagari on 1 October 1979.
+Legacy

 Today, Muhammed's portrait adorns the 20 Naira note and Murtala Muhammed International Airport in Lagos is named in his honour.

 Marriage

-Murtala Muhammed was married to his only wife Ajoke.
+Murtala Muhammed was married to Ajoke.
 They had six children together.
-In order of elder to youngest: Aisha, Zakari (deceased), Fatima, Abba (also known as Risqua), Zeliha and Jummai.
-Abba Muhammed was a Special Adviser to President Olusegun Obasanjo on Privatisation.
+They are Aisha, Zakari (deceased), Fatima, Abba (also known as Risqua), Zeliha and Jummai.
+Abba Muhammed was a Special Adviser to President Olusegun Obasanjo on privatisation.

 Medals

 Murtala Muhammed had received several awards and medals.
 In alphabetical order they included: